kscalelabs/kscale-humanoid-benchmark/README.md

 11. Write a message with a link to your repository on our [Discord](https://url.kscale.dev/discord) in the "【🧠】submissions" channel
 12. Wait for one of us to run it on the real robot - this should take about a day
 13. Voila!
 Your name will now appear on our [leaderboard](https://url.kscale.dev/leaderboard)

+### Google Colab

+You can also try out the [training notebook](https://colab.research.google.com/github/kscalelabs/kscale-humanoid-benchmark/blob/master/train.ipynb) in Google Colab.

 ## Troubleshooting